Ryouh/Feats-Revisited/Feats.md

 ### Learning New Things

 Your curse causes you to learn new things fast.
-Granting you the following benefit:

 * You can spend 5 hours a day for a total 30 Days to gain proficiency in one skill, tool, weapon or language of your choice.